 Step 2: Practice Deep Breathing Techniques

-One of the quickest and most effective ways to manage stress is through deep breathing exercises.
-Deep breathing helps activate your parasympathetic nervous system, which calms your body and reduces the fight-or-flight response triggered by stress.
-Here’s how you can practice deep breathing:
+One of the fastest and most effective ways to become skilled at managing stress is through deep breathing.
+This technique activates your parasympathetic nervous system, helping to relax the body and counter the fight-or-flight response triggered by stress.
+It is a simple yet powerful practice that promotes both relaxation and mental clarity.
+Follow these steps to practice deep breathing:

-- Inhale Slowly: Breathe in slowly through your nose for a count of four.
+- Inhale Slowly: Slowly inhale through your nose for a slow count to four.
+Focus on filling your lungs completely, allowing your belly to rise.

-- Exhale Slowly: Exhale slowly through your mouth for a count of six.
+- Exhale Slowly: Exhale slowly and fully through your mouth to a count of six.
+Let go of tension with each breath out, helping your body shift away from the stress response.

 Tip: Try deep breathing in moments of acute stress or as a daily practice to reduce overall stress levels.